-Michael C. Willoughby, age 50, has served as Chief Executive Officer and a Director since March 2013, as President of PFSweb, Inc. since September 2010 and as Chief Information Officer of the Company since October 2001.
+Michael C. Willoughby, age 51, has served as Chief Executive Officer and a Director since March 2013, as President of PFSweb, Inc. since September 2010 and as Chief Information Officer of the Company since October 2001.
 Mr. Willoughby has previously served as President of Priority Fulfillment Services, a subsidiary of the Company, from February 2006 to September 2010.
 From 1999 to 2001, Mr. Willoughby served the Company as Vice President of E-Commerce.
 Prior to joining the Company, Mr. Willoughby served as President and Chief Executive Officer of Design Technologies, Inc., an e-commerce software development firm from 1994 to 1999.
 Prior to founding Design Technologies, Inc., Mr. Willoughby served as President and Chief Executive Officer of Integration Services, Inc., an IT consulting services company.
+Mr. Willoughby received his Bachelor of Business Administration degree in Information Systems from Abilene Christian University.
 The Board of Directors believes the characteristics that qualify Mr. Willoughby for the Board include his long-term experience in the ecommerce industry, expertise in information technology, leadership experience and judgment and extensive knowledge of the Company's business.

-Shinichi Nagakura, age 50, was appointed as a non-employee Director of the Company in May 2013 in accordance with the provisions of a Securities Purchase Agreement (the "Purchase Agreement") between the Company and transcosmos inc. ("TCI"), a leading Japanese business process outsourcing company.
+Shinichi Nagakura, age 51, was appointed as a non-employee Director of the Company in May 2013 in accordance with the provisions of a Securities Purchase Agreement (the "Purchase Agreement") between the Company and transcosmos inc. ("TCI"), a leading Japanese business process outsourcing company.
 Mr. Nagakura has been an officer of TCI and/or its affiliates for the last 15 years, including serving as a Director of TCI since 2006, and has experience in investments, business development and sales/marketing in the US and Japan.
 Prior to TCI, Mr. Nagakura served for ten years with Recruit Co.
 Ltd., a leading Japanese publishing and Internet media and marketing services company.
 Mr. Nagakura also serves on the Board of Directors of Merlin Information Systems, Ltd., an international provider of high quality, personalized IT and customer support solutions, and Become, Inc., a leader in electronic commerce and online comparison shopping.
 He graduated from Sophia University, Tokyo, Japan with a B.A. in International Studies in 1986.